Red building with art mural along a cobblestoned street and beautiful buildings in Mexico.

 I can’t speak for all countries but coming from the United States I never have cash on me as I pay for everything with a credit card.

 But in Mexico, most museums, attractions, some restaurants and bars, markets, public bathrooms, and street vendors will only take cash (pesos).
-And have exact change otherwise you might be paying more than you wish.

 So, make sure you have plenty of pesos for all the needs you might have for the day.